Top 6 Khan Academy Alternatives

 Best For: Homeschool educators and parents looking for a structured online learning platform for younger students.

-4. Udemy – A Marketplace for Selling Courses
+3. Udemy – A Marketplace for Selling Courses

-If you are a teacher, you can host your own course and price it as you like.
+You can host your own course and price it as you like.
 The revenue share option of Udemy is pretty straightforward.
 You will get 97% of your revenue if your course is bought from your own promotional link or coupon.
 Apart from that, if the course is bought from Udemy advertisement or marketplace, you will get 37% of the total revenue.

 Pricing: